Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Carola-Bibiane Sch\:{o}nlieb for encouraging us to write this review article.
-This work was partially supported by the National Science Foundation (NSF) under grant DMS-1654175 and 1723005 (J. Chung) and partially supported by the Engineering and Physical Sciences Research Council (EPSRC) under grant EP/T001593/1 (S. Gazzola).
+The authors would like to thank Carola-Bibiane Sch\"{o}n\-lieb for encouraging us to write this review article.
+This work was partially supported by the National Science Foundation (NSF) under grant DMS-1654175 and 1723005 (J. Chung) and by the Engineering and Physical Sciences Research Council (EPSRC) under grant EP/T001593/1 (S. Gazzola).